skule/bylaws/manuals/cannon-manual.md

 1. By **TODO** of their term, the Winter issue of *The Cannon* is finalized and sent for printing.
 1. By January 15th of their term, the Winter issue of *The Cannon* is published.
 1. By **TODO** of their term, the Spring issue of *The Cannon* is finalized and sent for printing.
-1. Before the February Policy and Structures Committee meeting in their term, the Cannon Editor reviews this Manual and submits any updates to the Committee.
+1. Before the February Policy and Structures Committee meeting in their term, the Cannon Editor reviews this Manual with the Vice President, Communications and submits any updates to the Committee for comment before adopting them in accordance with [Bylaw 1 section 7.5.4.d](../bylaw-1.md).
 1. By March 15th of their term, the Spring issue of *The Cannon* is published.